Should You Delete Old Blog Posts?

 Deciding whether or not to delete old blog posts makes even seasoned bloggers hesitate.

-Or should you keep everything as it is on your blog?
+Should you keep everything as it is on your blog?
+Will deleting old posts torpedo your blog traffic?

 Putting in hard work to publish helpful content makes any blogger think twice about trashing old blog content.